thorebear/Well-Separated-Pair-Decomposition/README.md

 Building
 --------
-Requires Java and Apache Ant.
+Requires Java.
 To build the application, clone the repository and run:
 ```
-ant all
+mkdir out
+javac -d out -cp ./lib/ProGAL.jar @source.txt
 ```
 in the root of the repository.
 This will create an 'out'-folder, which contains the compiled files.

 Run samples
 -----------
-The repositry have 3 sample files included, which shows have to use the application.
+The repositry have 3 sample files included, which shows have to use the algorithms.

 __samples/ndsamples/fastsplittree.java:__
 Will compute a WSPD using the fast split tree algorithm, for a set of random points.
 After building the application, this sample can be executed by: